Vicki Colvin: Academic service

-Colvin was Director of the National Science Foundation Center for Biological and Environmental Nanotechnology from 2001 to 2011.
+Colvin was director of the National Science Foundation Center for Biological and Environmental Nanotechnology from 2001 to 2011.
 She was elected a Fellow of the American Association for the Advancement of Science in 2007 and the American Institute for Medical and Biological Engineering in 2011.
-She became the Vice Provost for Research at Rice University in 2011.
-Colvin joined Brown University as Provost in 2014, after a nationwide search, and resigned after less than a year in the position.
+She became the vice provost for research at Rice University in 2011.
+Colvin joined Brown University as provost in 2014, after a nationwide search, and resigned after less than a year in the position.
 She joined the board of the Schlumberger Foundation that year, with the hope to secure funding for women scientists.
-During her time as Provost, she created an entrepreneurial education program, reined in the budget deficit and established a Vice Provost of the Arts position.
-She stepped down from her role as Provost in June 2015 to focus on her research.
+During her time as provost, she created an entrepreneurial education program, reined in the budget deficit and established a vice provost of the arts position.
+She stepped down from her role as provost in June 2015 to focus on her research.
 She has taught multiple courses for Coursera and is an advocate for flipped classroom learning.
 She is an editor of the journal Small.

+Colvin was named the chair of the committee to conduct the quadrennial review of the National Nanotechnology Initiative (NNI) of The National Academies of Sciences, Engineering, and Medicine.